unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ##### Shorthand Syntax

-Instead of using the full IDependencyPropertyBuilder to provide our Binding and Converter we can additionally use the short hand syntax thanks to an additional extension that is provided by the generator.
-To do this we simply need to provide our Binding and Convert delegates as follows:
+Instead of using the full `IDependencyPropertyBuilder` to provide our Binding and Converter, we can additionally use the shorthand syntax provided by an additional extension that is provided by the generator.
+To do this we simply need to provide our `Binding` and `Convert` delegates as follows:

 ```csharp
 new TextBox()